Get Help for Parents

 The Friends of the Missing Child Center – Hawaii reminds families that it’s important to plan for your family’s safety.
 Families may become separated during the chaos of a natural disaster, especially when evacuation is required.

-Click on the link at the right for more information on recommendations for families impacted by a natural disaster.
+Click here for more information on recommendations for families impacted by a natural disaster.